aws-samples/aws-parallelcluster-monitoring/README.md

 This project is build with the following components:

 * **Grafana** is an [open-source](https://github.com/grafana/grafana) platform for monitoring and observability.
 Grafana allows you to query, visualize, alert on and understand your metrics as well as create, explore, and share dashboards fostering a data driven culture.
-* **Prometheus** [open-source](https://github.com/prometheus/prometheus/) project for systems and service monitoring from the Cloud Native Computing Foundation (https://cncf.io/).
+* **Prometheus** [open-source](https://github.com/prometheus/prometheus/) project for systems and service monitoring from the [Cloud Native Computing Foundation](https://cncf.io/).
 It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.
 * The **Prometheus Pushgateway** is on [open-source](https://github.com/prometheus/pushgateway/) tool that allows ephemeral and batch jobs to expose their metrics to Prometheus.
-* **Nginx** (http://nginx.org/) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
+* **[Nginx](http://nginx.org/)** is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 * **Prometheus-Slurm-Exporter** is a [Prometheus collector](https://github.com/vpenso/prometheus-slurm-exporter/) and exporter for metrics extracted from the Slurm (https://slurm.schedmd.com/overview.html) resource scheduling system.
 * **Node_exporter** is a [Prometheus exporter](https://github.com/prometheus/node_exporter) for hardware and OS metrics exposed by \*NIX kernels, written in Go with pluggable metric collectors.